 Tomas Vokoun made 34 saves for his 300th career win, while Craig Anderson stopped 21 shots in suffering his second straight defeat.

-The Penguins (35-10-0), who are clinging to the fading hope of catching the Chicago Blackhawks for top spot in the overall standings, were nowhere near as desperate for victory as their hosts.
+The Penguins, who are clinging to the fading hope of catching the Chicago Blackhawks for the top spot in the overall standings, were nowhere near as desperate for victory as their hosts.

-The seventh-place Senators (23-16-6) now have just a one-point cushion in their attempt to secure a playoff spot.
+The Senators, who are tied for seventh place, now have just a one-point cushion in their attempt to secure a playoff spot.
 Looming behind them are the ninth-place Winnipeg Jets, who have played one more game than Ottawa.

-Dustin Jeffrey, Jarome Iginla and Tyler Kennedy scored the Pittsburgh.
-The Jeffrey and Iginla goals came 4:13 apart in the first period, and both were set up by Brenden Morrow.
+Dustin Jeffrey, Jarome Iginla and Tyler Kennedy scored the Pittsburgh goals.
+The Jeffrey and Iginla goals were 4:13 apart in the first period and both were set up by Brenden Morrow.